stenionobres/AspNetCoreIdentityLab/README.md

 ### Add Identity to new project

-To use Asp Net Core Identity in a new project some settings need to be made during and after creating the project.
+To use ASP.NET Core Identity in a new project some settings need to be made during and after creating the project.

 An **Asp Net Core Web Application** project need to be created with the image options: